Our Curriculum : Writing

 EHPS Agreed Pedagogical Principles for the Effective Teaching of Writing

-Our aims are then supported by our agreed set of pedagogical principles that we believe underpin the effective teaching of writing which are being developed with staff during the academic year 2022-2023.
+Our aims are then supported by our agreed set of pedagogical principles that we believe underpin the effective teaching of writing which are being developed with staff during the academic year 2024-25.
+Teachers will create a writerly children

 We use the following methodologies for the transcriptional aspects of writing throughout the school: